 There have been a lot of articles written about the “Bud Box” for loading a processing chute or trucks in the last few years.
 Though Bud often stated he “would like to live long enough to see every crowd tub replaced with a Bud Box, or at least with some other system that is more animal friendly,” we view these articles with mixed emotions since unless you understand the right way to work it, it doesn’t work as well as it should.
 I used to try to discourage people from building a Bud Box unless they had been to one of our schools or had seen the DVDs we have for sale, but there has been such wide-spread coverage (including some information that is not correct), I decided to post some information here on our website.

-When designing a Bud Box keep in mind that you want to take the cattle past the opening to the single file chute (another way to say this is that you want the opening to the single file chute as close as possible to the gate that the cattle came in.
-This principal should be kept in mind when you are designing your corrals since it is much easier to put the animals through a gate into a smaller pen if it is close to the gate that they have just entered).
-When they come to the dead-end they will want go back.
-You will position yourself very near the chute entrance in such a way that when they go around you, they will be going into the single file chute.
+When designing a Bud Box, keep in mind you want to take the cattle past the opening to the single file chute (another way to say this is that you want the opening to the single file chute as close as possible to the gate the cattle came in.
+This principal should be kept in mind when you are designing your corrals, since it is much easier to put the animals through a gate into a smaller pen if it is close to the gate they have just entered).
+When they come to the dead-end, they will want go back.
+You will position yourself very near the chute entrance in such a way that, when they go around you, they will be going into the single file chute.
 You can either be in the pen with them or outside the pen.
 It works equally well either way.

-The most common error people make when using the Bud Box is instead of pressuring the animals against the back end of the box and letting the cattle decided that they want to go back, the person will go around the cattle and try to drive them into the opening.
+The most common error people make when using the Bud Box is, instead of pressuring the animals against the back end of the box and letting the cattle decide they want to go back, the person will go around the cattle and try to drive them into the opening.
 This totally defeats the principals of the Bud Box.